Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Questions regarding zoning can be referred to the Planning and Development Department at 620-694-2639.

 A setback is a minimum distance that buildings and fences must be placed from property lines.
 Setbacks are designed to provide for health and safety, adequate room for parking, and a uniform neighborhood appearance.
 Contact the Planning and Development Department at 620-694-2639 to obtain setback information for your property.
-Zoning regulations, platted setback restrictions, and utility easements can impact the setbacks for a property.
+Zoning regulations, platted setback restrictions, utility easements and drainage easements can impact the setbacks for a property.

-No buildings, including sheds, may be placed in an easement.
-Fences may be permitted in some easements, but contact the Planning and Development Department at 620-694-2639 for specific details.
+No buildings, including sheds, can be placed in a utility easement or drainage easement.
+Fences may be permitted in most utility easements but are generally not permitted in drainage easements.
+Contact the Planning and Development Department at 620-694-2639 for specific details.
 Planting in easements is permitted as long as the landscaping is low-investment, such as grasses and small shrubs.

-Yes, a building permit is required for all structures larger than 120 square feet.
-A permit is not required for structures 120 square feet or smaller.
+A building permit is required for all detached structures larger than 120 square feet and all attached structures and additions to existing structures regardless of size.
+A building permit is not required for detached structures 120 square feet or smaller.
 Structures that require a permit must meet the adopted building codes of the city.
-All structures must meet setback requirements (see FAQ #5) and must be at least 5 feet from all other structures.
+All structures and additions must meet setback requirements (see FAQ #5) and must be at least 5 feet from all other structures.

 The building permit fee for most projects is based upon the cost of construction, including materials and labor.
 See the building permit fee schedule here: http://www.hutchgov.com/DocumentCenter/Home/View/3611